trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 TLS Configuration
 ~~~~~~~~~~~~~~~~~

-Access to the Presto coordinator should be through HTTPS when using LDAP
+Access to the Trino coordinator should be through HTTPS when using LDAP
 authentication.
-The Presto CLI can use either a :ref:`Java Keystore
+The Trino CLI can use either a :ref:`Java Keystore
 <server_java_keystore>` file or :ref:`Java Truststore <cli_java_truststore>`
 for its TLS configuration.